garrandall/popular-music-data/tracks/blue-world-mac-miller.md

 Fuck the bullshit, I'm here to make it all better
 With a little music for you
 I don't do enough for you
-Without you it's the color blue, ooh
+Without you it's the color blue, oh
 Don't trip, I was in the city, they was talking that shit Had the homies with me, all of a sudden they split
 We ain't even worried, we just laughing, that's rich